RansomedKC/Capstone-Project/README.md

 ## Setup Details

-### What You'll Do
+### What I did

-Your main task is to set up the Socks Shop application using Terraform configurations, automating the deployment process on Amazon EKS.
+I set up the Socks Shop application using Terraform configurations, automating the deployment process on Amazon EKS.

 ### Resources